A sturdy frame is crucial for a comfortable and safe stool. In the market, you’ll find two main types of metal frames – welded and screwed.

-Welding joins metals at the molecular level to create a single piece of metal.
-With a welded stool, you’re not sitting on an assembly of legs, footrest and supports – you’re sitting on one solid piece of metal from seat to floor.
+Welding joins metals at the molecular level, creating a single piece of metal that is strong and durable.
+With a welded stool, you’re not sitting on an assembly of legs, footrest, and supports, but on one solid piece of metal from seat to floor.

 No Sharp Edges

-Screws have tiny points that can work their way out of a stool over time, exposing sharp or snag-producing edges.
-With welded stools, there’s no such thing – again, it’s just a single piece of metal that needs no additional fasteners.
+Screws can work their way out of a stool over time, exposing sharp or snag-producing edges.
+Welded stools, on the other hand, have no screws or fasteners, which eliminates the risk of sharp edges.

 Better and Longer-Lasting Finish

 Welded stools allow for a better powder-coated metal finish, as they have no holes or fasteners on their surfaces.
 Screw holes, on the other hand, can allow moisture and dirt to enter the stool’s metal work, leading to chipping and wear.

 Here are four of our best-selling stools that are fully welded at the joints.

 Discover the Benefits of Investing in Custom Steel Stools